Keftenk/ClassicBalanceDruid/README.md

 ### Q: Should I go for 16% Spell Hit as soon as possible?

 A: It depends on your play style as well as your raid.
 If you encounter slower kills then you may want to utilize the extra Spell Hit%.
 If your fights can be calculated then you may want to utilize the <b>Spell Hit Optimization</b> charts to maximize your DPS potential.
-Be warned though you will essentially be rolling the dice with RNG.
+Caution though, you will essentially be rolling the dice with RNG.
 You could either be severely punished or severely rewarded for this style of play.
-The best answer would to find a medium, which both the spreadsheet and the web application both suggest as optimal.
+The best answer would be to find a medium, which both the spreadsheet and the web application both suggest as optimal.

 ### Q: Is it worth using a 5% Spell Hit set for trash?